General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 Published works explore different ways of using \glspl{llm} for optimization problems in chemistry, from simple approaches, such as just prompting the model with some initial random set of experimental candidates and iterating \autocite{ramos2023bayesian}, to fine-tuning models in \gls{bo} fashion \autocite{rankovic2025gollum0}.
-The most efficient initial point is by relying entirely on a \gls{icl} approach, which allows one to obtain a first signal rapidly.
-Such initial results will enable to determine whether a more complex, computationally intensive approach is necessary or whether prompt engineering is reliable enough for the application.
+A pragmatic initial step is to try a purely \gls{icl} approach, which allows one to obtain a first signal rapidly.
+Such results help determine whether a more complex, computationally intensive approach is necessary or whether prompt engineering is reliable for the application.
 Fine-tuning can be used as a way to enhance the chemical knowledge of the \glspl{llm} and can lead to improvements in optimization tasks where the model requires such knowledge to choose or generate better candidates.
 Fine-tuning might not be a game-changer for other approaches that rely more on sampling methods \autocite{wang2025llm0augmented}.

-While some initial works showed that \glspl{llm} trained specifically on chemistry perform better for optimization tasks \autocite{kristiadi2024sober}, other works showed that a \gls{gpm} such as \modelname{GPT-4} combined with an \gls{ea} outperformed all other models \autocite{wang2024efficient}.
-Is it better to incorporate a general model or a chemistry \gls{lm} into the optimization frameworks?
-We hypothesize that for models of the same size (in number of parameters) and similar training size---attending to \glspl{pflop}---a chemical \gls{lm} (a specialized model) will consistently outperform general models.
-If the models differ significantly in size, the larger model will typically perform better.
+While some initial works showed that \glspl{llm} trained specifically on chemistry perform better for optimization tasks \autocite{kristiadi2024sober}, other works showed that a \glspl{gpm} such as \modelname{GPT-4} combined with an \gls{ea} outperformed all other models \autocite{wang2024efficient, macknight2025pre0trained}.